ssb22/CedPane/README.md

 Snapdragon is a trademark or registered trademark of Qualcomm Incorporated.
 Spotify is a trademark of Spotify Ltd.
 Star Trek is a trademark of CBS Studios Inc. / Paramount.
+Strepsils is a trademark of Reckitt & Colman (Overseas) Ltd.
 Telegram is a trademark of Telegram Messenger LLP.
 TeX is a trademark of the American Mathematical Society.
 Thermos is a trademark of Thermos LLC.